-- Conducting prospective, concurrent and retrospective reviews with advice from and guidance by medical management when requested or needed. - Cooperating with medical management on all out-of-area admissions, including but not limited to, repatriation. - Reporting inpatient admissions within 24 hours or on the next business day. - Conducting concurrent reviews and providing findings and recommendations on level of care and lengths of stay for each inpatient admission within 24 hours or on the next business day. - Assisting in identification of coordination of benefits (COB) and third-party payer information. - Having a written utilization management (UM) program description and plan approved by the plan.
+- Conducting prospective, concurrent and retrospective reviews with advice from and guidance by medical management when requested or needed. - Cooperating with medical management on all out-of-area admissions, including but not limited to, repatriation. - · Reporting inpatient admissions within 24 hours or on the next business day. - Conducting concurrent reviews and providing findings and recommendations on level of care and lengths of stay for each inpatient admission within 24 hours or on the next business day. - Assisting in identification of coordination of benefits (COB) and third-party payer information. - Having a written utilization management (UM) program description and plan approved by the plan.
 The program and plan are evaluated annually for effect on members and providers and are reviewed and approved by the governing body of the PPG, with signature and minutes documenting the approval. - Establishing a UM committee comprised of board-certified providers, who make decisions regarding the approval or denial of health care services to members. - Using standardized nationally recognized UM criteria to ensure consistent medical necessity determination at all levels of review and interrater reliability (IRR) for all individuals involved in the UM process. - Having written specific procedures for prospective, concurrent and retrospective reviews and case management that are supervised by qualified medical professionals and physician consultants from the applicable specialties of medicine and surgery.
 Physicians used to assist in medical necessity determinations are certified by one of the American boards of medical specialties. - Having UM program policies and procedures, which specifically outline member and provider notification of medically necessary determinations, including approvals and denials.
 The PPG clearly documents and communicates the reasons for each denial, including the specific utilization review criteria or benefits provision used in the determination.
-The denial process is clearly outlined and includes an appeal process. - Having a denial policy and procedure and member letters that include required regulatory statements indicating how the member can appeal directly to the plan.
+The denial process is clearly outlined and includes an appeal process.
+For Medi-Cal and Commercial lines of business, written policies and procedures must include disclosures pertaining to the use and oversight of the AI, algorithm or other software tool used in the UM determination process. - Having a denial policy and procedure and member letters that include required regulatory statements indicating how the member can appeal directly to the plan.

 - Having a denial process that includes specific regulatory language indicating that participating providers (for example, physicians, inpatient facilities and ancillary providers) may appeal directly to the plan. - Conducting daily inpatient reviews to provide review information to a designated utilization and/or care management nurse upon request.
 Review information can be submitted by telephone or fax.
-The plan, to the extent necessary and at its own discretion, may assist the PPG in performing concurrent reviews, coordinating the discharge plan, determining medical necessity and appropriate level of care, and consulting on quality improvement screening when the health plan identifies concerns related to under- or over-utilization. - · Administering member coverage based on member's Evidence of Coverage (EOC). - · Participating with the plan in meetings as scheduled. - Actively collaborating with Care Management to maximize effectiveness in managing the member's care - Providing valid, reliable and timely encounter data as requested and complying with the UM program. - Conducting reporting and analysis semi-annually for commercial members and quarterly for Medicare Advantage members, which includes: - Acute inpatient bed days/1,000, admits/1,000, average length of stay. - Skilled nursing facility (SNF) bed days/1,000, admits/1,000, average length of stay. - Emergency room visits/1,000. - Outpatient surgery cases/1,000 - · Preparing action plans for any outlier UM indicators.
+The plan, to the extent necessary and at its own discretion, may assist the PPG in performing concurrent reviews, coordinating the discharge plan, determining medical necessity and appropriate level of care, and consulting on quality improvement screening when the health plan identifies concerns related to under- or over-utilization. - · Administering member coverage based on member's Evidence of Coverage (EOC). - · Participating with the plan in meetings as scheduled. - Actively collaborating with Care Management to maximize effectiveness in managing the member's care. - Providing valid, reliable and timely encounter data as requested and complying with the UM program. - Conducting reporting and analysis semi-annually for commercial members and quarterly for Medicare Advantage members, which includes: - Acute inpatient bed days/1,000, admits/1,000, average length of stay. - Skilled nursing facility (SNF) bed days/1,000, admits/1,000, average length of stay. - Emergency room visits/1,000. - Outpatient surgery cases/1,000 - · Preparing action plans for any outlier UM indicators.